-The Company's current policy is to retain earnings to finance the growth and the development of the Company's business and not pay dividends until it has established revenue and income generating assets.
-This policy will be reviewed in the future should the Company be successful in establishing a commercial mining operation.
-The Company is not aware of any restriction that could prevent it from paying dividends.
-The Company has not ever paid a dividend in any financial period.
+The Company's current policy is to retain earnings to finance the growth (Phase II Sulphide Expansion) and the development of the Company's business and not pay dividends at this time.
+The Company has never paid a dividend in any financial period; however, the Company is not aware of any restriction that could prevent it from paying dividends in the future.